gregid/standard-resource/docs/resources/resource-data.md

 }
 ```

-Attributes is usually the data that the server understands.
-If your resources are stored in a
-database, then the attributes may be the columns of the table.

-We do not encourage placing client-side information within `attributes.` In fact, a best practice
-is to never modify `attributes` directly.
-Instead, treat `attributes` as the last known representation
-of the resource that the server understands.

-If a user can make changes to a resource, store that information elsewhere (such as in resource metadata,
-described below).
-You can update the attributes once you have synchronized the user's changes with the
-backend by making a network request to save the data.

 #### Uniqueness

 IDs must be unique within each resource type.
 Two resources that are not of the same resource type